 If a tree falls in a forest does anybody hear it, does anybody hear the forest fall

-Tropical rain forests are the glory of nature.
+Tropical rain forests truly are the glory of nature.

-There are more tree species in 125 acres of Peninsular Malaysia, then found in the whole of North America, which really does bring home the magnitude and importance of these amazing forests.
+There are more tree species in 125 acres of Peninsular Malaysia, then found in the whole of North America, which really brings home the magnitude and importance of these wonderful forests.

 The plight of the rain forests

-If we are not careful, the cost of tree removal, may mean we witness the complete destruction of these wonderful rain forests in another few decades.
+Currently, we have lost half of the world’s tropical forest, with deforestation rates almost doubling during the last twenty years, if we’re not careful, the cost of tree removal may mean we witness the complete destruction of these wonderful rain forests in another few decades.

 Hope is on the horizon for the rain forests